duolinwang/DM3Loc/README.md

 ATGGGCAGCCCCTGGAACGGCAGCGACGGC.....................
 ```
 Parameters --normalizeatt --classweight were required to train the model in the paper.
 For details of other parameters, use the -h or --help parameter.
-##### Examples of commands used to train the models by 5-fold cross-validation:
+##### Examples of commands used to train the models for 5-fold cross-validation:
  ```sh
 python3 Multihead_train.py --normalizeatt --classweight --dataset ./testdata/modified_multilabel_seq_nonredundent.fasta --epochs 500 --message cnn64_smooth_l1
 ```
-Note that the final model used in DM3Loc webserver was an ensemble model trained by 8-folds cross-validation data, to obtain that model, users should set the parameter --foldnum 8 and use the whole dataset modified_multilabel_seq, which contains the redundant sequences, to train the model.
+Note that the final model used in DM3Loc webserver was an ensemble model trained by 8-folds cross-validation data, to obtain that model, users should set the parameter --foldnum 8 and use the whole dataset "modified_multilabel_seq", which contains the redundant sequences, to train the model.

-### The five-fold cross-validation data used in the paper are provided in the folder of ./testdata.
+### The DM3Loc webserver can be accessed at http://dm3loc.lin-group.cn/